Soaring energy bill, slow network. Are you a victim of cryptojacking?

 Prevent cryptojacking

-- Monitor your ICT systems.
+• Monitor your ICT systems.
 Is your computer using more computing power than usual?
 Perhaps an illegal cryptominer is running in the background.
-Discovering and solving this pretty quickly is very technical.
-If necessary, ask your IT administrator (in Dutch) or a cybersecurity specialist for help.Â
+Discovering and solving this is very technical.
+Ask your IT administrator or a cybersecurity specialist for help.Â